ethiclab/dotnet-maven-plugin/README.md

 # dotnet-maven-plugin

-This plugin allows to modify .NET assembly version by following some conventionA.
+This plugin allows to modify .NET assembly version by following some conventions.

 See: